Day after WB resolution, BSF says new law not to cause rift with police, molestation charge baseless | Law-Order

 - India

-The BSF on Wednesday sought to allay the misgiving about extension of its jurisdiction bringing it into conflict with state police, insisting the border guarding force does not have policing powers or authority to register an FIR and investigate a case.
+The BSF on Wednesday sought to allay the misgiving about the extension of its jurisdiction, bringing it into conflict with state police, insisting the border guarding force does not have policing powers or authority to register an FIR and investigate a case.

-Additional Director General of the force Y B Khurania also trashed as ''baseless'' the claim of a ruling TMC MLA in West Bengal that male troopers molest women while frisking them, underlining that only women personnel body-search females.
+Additional Director General (ADG) of the force (Eastern command) Y B Khurania also trashed as ''baseless'' the claim of a ruling TMC MLA in West Bengal that male troopers molest women while frisking them, underlining that only women personnel body-search females.

 The officer said the BSF coordinates with all state agencies for securing the international border.